 Alder Cones

 Alder Cones are rich in fulvic acid.
-They have a slight antibacterial as well as fungicidal property.
-Alder Cones are also known for buffering the pH of the tank water at around 6 to 6.5 range.
+They have a slight antibacterial as well as fungicidal properties.
+Alder cones are also known for buffering the pH of the tank water to around 6 to 6.5 range.

 Shrimps also love to graze on Alder Cones.
 Don’t forget to harvest the benefits of these cones if you find them in your area.